We know travel insurance can be confusing so we have come up with a handy list of frequently asked questions to help you find the best cover.

 I am going skiing (or snowboarding), am I covered?

 Whether you’re shuffling down the bunny runs or tackling a black run – there’s one thing that every skier needs and that’s ski insurance!
 Most comprehensive policies cover for skiing and snowboarding holidays when the appropriate ski specific policy is purchased.
 A ski policy will typically cover you for emergency rescue, piste closure, equipment hire, bad weather closure (and all the usual stuff like overseas medical cover, luggage & personal items and cancellation too.)
 You might not be covered automatically for heli-skiing, skiing or snowboarding off-piste, racing, or for skiing in a professional capacity.

 This all depends on the policy that you choose to go with, if you select a basic cover that only offers medical benefits then most insurers will not include this.
 If, however, you choose a mid-range policy then most will cover cancellation but at a lower claimable amount than comprehensive cover.
 Click for more information on cancellation.

 Most insurers will cover laptops, cameras, smart phones and mobile phones for around $750- $3000, however cover limits will vary from provider to provider.
 To cover higher valued items, you might have the option to include this on the policy at an extra cost.
 The additional cost will vary from insurer to insurer too, so do your research.
 Lucky for we we've already made a start...

 Am I covered for foreseen events (e.g. planned strike action or forecasted weather)?

 If you are aware of any planned strikes or forecasted weather that has been reported by the media, chances are you would not be able to claim with anything in relation to this.
 Most claimable events are due to unforeseen circumstances.
-If however you purchased your policy before any of these things then you would have provision to claim if you were unable to travel or delayed.
+If, however, you purchased your policy before any of these things then you would have provision to claim if you were unable to travel or were delayed.
 See more info here.